 The New Education Policy (NEP) 2020 has brought about several changes in the process of teacher recruitment in school education.
 Some of the key changes that are likely to be implemented include:

 - Emphasis on Holistic Development: The NEP 2020 emphasizes the importance of holistic development and teachers’ role in nurturing students’ overall development.
-Therefore, the recruitment process will focus on selecting teachers who are knowledgeable and possess skills such as communication, critical thinking, creativity, and emotional intelligence.
+So, the process of hiring teachers will focus on finding people who are smart and have skills like communication, critical thinking, creativity, and emotional intelligence.

 - National Professional Standards for Teachers (NPST): The NEP 2020 has introduced the NPST, which sets the minimum standards for teachers across the country.
 The NPST defines teachers’ roles, responsibilities, and competencies at different levels of education.
 The recruitment process will consider these standards while selecting teachers.

 - Greater Accountability and Evaluation: The NEP 2020 emphasizes the importance of teacher accountability and performance evaluation.
-As part of the recruitment process, there may be a greater emphasis on evaluating the skills and competencies of candidates and their ability to meet the needs of students.
+As part of the hiring process, there may be a bigger focus on evaluating candidates’ skills, abilities, and ability to meet students’ needs.

 Changes Made in Higher Education Under New National Education Policy